openworm/org.geppetto.recording/README.rst

 org.geppetto.recording
 ======================

-Note: This is work in progress, mind your step!

 This Python project creates recordings for `Geppetto <http://www.geppetto.org/>`_.
 A recording is a file that contains all the raw data processed during a simulation run.
 The recording files are based on the popular binary file format `HDF5 <http://www.hdfgroup.org/HDF5/>`_